Optimal Instrument Selection using Bayesian Model Averaging for Model Implied Instrumental Variable Two Stage Least Squares Estimators

-What follows is a brief outline of the MIIV-2SLS modeling notation.
+What follows is a description of the MIIV-2SLS modeling notation.
 For a more detailed description of the modeling framework see \citet{Bollen1996,Bollen2001}.
-Using a slight variant of the LISREL notation, we write the latent variable portion of the general model as
+Using a slight variant of the LISREL notation, we write the latent variable portion of a structural equation model as

-where $\boldsymbol{\alpha}_{\eta}$ is a $a \times 1$ vector of intercept terms, $\boldsymbol{\eta}$ is a $b \times 1$ vector of latent endogenous variables, $\mathbf{B}$ is a $b \times b$ matrix of regression coefficients among the endogenous variables, $\boldsymbol\xi$ is a $a \times 1$ vector of exogenous latent variables, $\boldsymbol\Gamma$ is a $b \times a$ matrix of regression coefficients giving the effects of the exogenous variables on the endogenous variables in $\boldsymbol{\eta}$.
+where $\boldsymbol{\alpha}_{\eta}$ is a $b \times 1$ vector of intercept terms, $\boldsymbol{\eta}$ is a $b \times 1$ vector of latent endogenous variables, $\mathbf{B}$ is a $b \times b$ matrix of regression coefficients among the endogenous variables, $\boldsymbol\xi$ is a $a \times 1$ vector of exogenous latent variables, $\boldsymbol\Gamma$ is a $b \times a$ matrix of regression coefficients giving the effects of the exogenous variables on the endogenous variables in $\boldsymbol{\eta}$.
 The variances and covariances of the equation disturbances, in the $b \times 1$ vector $\boldsymbol\zeta$, and $\boldsymbol{\xi}$s are contained in $\boldsymbol{\Sigma}_{\zeta}$ and $\boldsymbol{\Sigma}_{\xi}$, respectively.

 We write the measurement component of the model as